Morteam/node-ts/08-email-sending/info.md

 #### Nodemailer
 Send emails from Node js (It's a part, the software that connects is missing so that it can be sent correctly)

-In this project I'll use Gmail account with Nodemailer
+In this project I'll use Gmail account with Nodemailerb
 requestions:
 * 2 step verification able in Gmail account
 * Add "App passwords" in "https://myaccount.google.com/u/1/apppasswords"